tesshuflower/samples/policy/README.md

 The MultiClusterHub resource looks for the cluster-backup option and if set to false, it uninstalls OADP from the `open-cluster-management-backup` and deletes the namespace.

+### Apply policies on the hub

+Run `oc apply -k ./policy` to apply all resources at the same time on the hub.

+Use the `kustomization.yaml` available with this project to install the backup and restore Policies and PolicySets on the hub.
+None of the resources available with the project have a namespace setup.
+This is to allow the user to apply the Policies in different configurations for a different set of managed clusters.

+#### Backup PolicySet

+For example, if you need to backup `pacman` application running on `managed-1`, `managed-2` clusters and want to backup `mysql` on `managed-3`, you can apply the backup policy set and use 2 different namespaces:

+1. For the `pacman` app:
+- update the  `hdr-app-configmap` and set `backup.nsToBackup: "[\"pacman-ns\"]"`
+- update the `acm-app-backup-placement` PlacementRule under `acm-app-backup-policy-set.yaml` to match the `managed-1`, `managed-2` clusters (or add the `acm-pv-dr=backup` label to the clusters).
+- create `dr-app-pacman-ns` ( or use your own preferred ns ) - where the backup policy for pacman app will be created on the hub
+- create the policies under that ns

+`oc project dr-app-pacman-ns`
+`oc kustomize ./policy`

+1. For the `mysql` app:
+- update the  `hdr-app-configmap` and set `backup.nsToBackup: "[\"mysql-ns\"]"`
+- update the `acm-app-backup-placement` PlacementRule under `acm-app-backup-policy-set.yaml` to match the `managed-3` cluster (or add the `acm-pv-dr=backup` label to the cluster).
+- create `dr-app-mysql-ns` ( or use your own preferred ns, with no backup policy applied ) - where the backup policy for mysql app will be created on the hub
+- create the policies under that ns

+`oc project dr-app-mysql-ns`
+`oc kustomize ./policy`

+#### Restore PolicySet

+If you need to restore `pacman` application running on `managed-4` cluster and want to restore `mysql` on `managed-5`, you can apply the restore policy set and use 2 different namespaces:

+1. For the `pacman` app:
+- update the  `hdr-app-configmap` and set `restore.nsToRestore: "[\"pacman-ns\"]`
+- update `restore.backupName` and set the backup name you want to restore
+- update the `acm-app-restore-placement` PlacementRule under `acm-app-restore-policy-set.yaml` to match the `managed-4` cluster (or add the `acm-pv-dr=restore` label to the cluster).
+- create `dr-app-pacman-ns` ( or use your own preferred ns ) - where the restore policy for pacman app will be created on the hub
+- create the policies under that ns

+`oc project dr-app-pacman-ns`
+`oc kustomize ./policy`

+1. For the `mysql` app:
+- update the  `hdr-app-configmap` and set `restore.nsToRestore: "[\"mysql-ns\"]`
+- update `restore.backupName` and set the backup name you want to restore
+- update the `acm-app-restore-placement` PlacementRule under `acm-app-restore-policy-set.yaml` to match the `managed-5` cluster (or add the `acm-pv-dr=restore` label to the cluster).
+- create `dr-app-mysql-ns` ( or use your own preferred ns, with no restore policy applied ) - where the restore policy for mysql app will be created on the hub
+- create the policies under that ns

+`oc project dr-app-mysql-ns`
+`oc kustomize ./policy`

+### Install policy

+The `oadp-hdr-app-install` policy is used to install OADP and configure the connection to the storage location.

+This policy is created on the hub managing clusters where you want to create stateful applications backups, or where you restore these backup.
+The policy is set to enforce.

+Make sure the `hdr-app-configmap`'s storage settings are properly set before applying this policy.

+The  `oadp-hdr-app-install` installs velero and configures the connection to the storage.
+It also informs on any runtime or configuration error.

 ## Backup applications

-If the hub manages clusters where stateful applications are running, and you want to create backups for these applications, then on the hub you must apply the `oadp-hdr-app-backup` policy.
+If the hub manages clusters where stateful applications are running, and you want to create backups for these applications, then on the hub you must use the `oadp-hdr-app-backup-set` policySet.

-If the managed cluster (or hub) has the label `acm-pv-dr=backup` then the oadp-hdr-app-backup policy is propagated to this cluster for an application backup schedule and the cluster produces application backups.
+If the managed cluster (or hub) matches the PlacementRule for the `oadp-hdr-app-backup-set` policySet, then the oadp-hdr-app-backup policy is propagated to this cluster for an application backup schedule and the cluster produces application backups.
+Read [Backup PolicySet](#backup-policyset) for more details on how this works.

 Make sure the `hdr-app-configmap`'s backup schedule resource settings are properly set before applying this policy.